bramstein/fontfaceobserver/README.md

 });
 ```

-The following example emulates FOUT with Font Face Observer for "My Family".
+The following example emulates FOUT with Font Face Observer for `My Family`.

 ```js
 var font = new FontFaceObserver('My Family');